-Campus ambassadors showcase and promote Cal, shaping the impressions visitors have of UC Berkeley.
+Visitor Services ambassadors showcase and promote UC Berkeley, shaping visitors' first impressions of the university.
 They personify the excellence and diversity of the campus community.

 Being a campus ambassador is a fun, varied, and flexible job.